Berlin Jewish Museum head quits after controversial tweet - Journal du Cameroun

 It was accepted, the statement added, but no specific reason for his departure was given.

-German parliament last month condemned the BDS — Boycott, Divestment, Sanctions (BDS) — as anti-Semitic.
+The German parliament last month condemned the BDS movement — which stands for Boycott, Divestment, Sanctions — as anti-Semitic.

 Lawmakers said the group uses anti-Semitic methods to promote its political goals — a claim firmly rejected by the movement, which calls for a cultural boycott of Israel over its policies towards Palestinians.